jianxiaoguo/website/content/en/docs/applications/managing-app-processes.md

 steely-mainsail-web-c4f44c4b4-7p7dh         v3         up       web        1/1      0            2023-12-08T02:25:00UTC
 ```

-!!! note
+{{% alert title="Note" color="info" %}}
 Only process types of `web` will be scaled to 1 automatically.
 If you have additional process types
 remember to scale the process counts after creation.
+{{% /alert %}}

 To remove a process type simply scale it to 0: